 \subsection{Failure Cases}

-Fig.~\ref{fig:failure_results} studies four failure cases of our model.
-In the top-left example, the vehicle pulls to the right suddenly and drives forward in the scene, but the observed trajectory of the pedestrian is nearly still.
-Since we only use the bounding boxes to represent the agents' states, it is difficult for our model to predict the agent's relative movement caused by an unexpected and large motion of the ego-vehicle.
-However, using ego-motion information in our model may help to improve this.
-In the bottom-left example, the marked person is descending the stairs in the near future, but our model fails to predict the correct trajectory due to the lack of context information and interaction between pedestrians.
-In the top-right example, most of the stochastic predictions show the pedestrian walking along the road, but one prediction indicates the possibility that the pedestrian may cross the road along the zebra crossing.
+Fig.~\ref{fig:failure_results} studies two failure cases of our model.
+In case (a), the marked person is descending the stairs in the near future, but our model fails to predict the correct trajectory due to the lack of context information and interaction between pedestrians.
+In case (b), most of the stochastic predictions show the pedestrian walking along the road, but one prediction indicates the possibility that the pedestrian may cross the road along the zebra crossing.
 However, this error may be a ``blessing in disguise'', for example helping an autonomous driving system to prepare for a potential future risk.
-In the bottom-right example, our stochastic model fails to predict the future when the target pedestrian interacts with another.
-We believe taking object interaction into consideration is a good direction for our future work.